microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 `The modified Permissions cannot be changed.`

- This happens if the Public Folder for which you try to change the permissions, is hosted on a secondary Public Folder mailbox (`IsExcludedFromServingHierarchy` is `$false`) while the primary Public Folder mailbox (`IsExcludedFromServingHierarchy` is `$true`) is on a different server.
+ This happens if the Public Folder for which you try to change the permissions, is hosted on a secondary Public Folder mailbox while the primary Public Folder mailbox is on a different server.

 !!! bug "Active"